Top up instructions

 A recharge is a quick top-up.
 Perfect for when you're in the middle of writing something and want a more vivid colour, or before you start a class or presentation.

-- Add one or two drops directly to the nib.
-No need to unscrew the neck of the barrel.
+- Add one or two drops directly to the nib (no need to unscrew the neck of the barrel).

-- Allow the ink to soak in and carry on writing!
+- Allow the ink to soak in and carry on writing.

-- Remove only the head and nib of the pen, insert 2-5 drops of AusPen ink into the felt inside the barrel, one drop to the bottom of the nib, and one drop to the top.
+- Remove only the head and nib of the pen, insert 2-5 drops of AusPen ink into the felt inside the barrel; one drop to the bottom of the nib and one drop to the top.

-- Replace neck of the barrel firmly
+- Replace neck of the barrel firmly.

 * Please note our bottles of ink (and the cartoon below) suggest 25-30 drops of ink directly into the barrel for a refill.
 After years of research and feedback from clients, we've determined that it is no longer necessary to use so many drops.
 Save your ink!
 Use the instructions above as a starting point and add more or less as needed.

-Always take care when handling ink, the use of a tissue or rag is recommended.
+Avoid contact with fabrics and always take care when handling ink, the use of a tissue or rag is recommended.